emmastrand/EmmaStrand_Notebook/_posts/2021-06-21-16s-Analysis-Pipeline.md

 #### Troubleshooting

 The first time I ran the .sh scripts for fastqc and module loading I got an error message that the function 'fastqc' and 'module' wasn't recognized.
+Once I added this line `source /usr/share/Modules/init/sh` to the slurm script, then the scripts worked.

 ## Multiqc report: visualization of fastqc